While a home addition may be the best decision you make for your home, several factors are worth considering.

 The Cost of a Home Addition on a Concrete Slab

 Extending your home on a concrete slab is another option you can go for.
 This home addition option’s cost is anywhere between $170 and $255 per square foot.
 It’s ideal if you don’t want to excavate to add a new foundation, and it’s also more insulating than an addition on piles.
-Your expansion or annex will essentially be built on monolithic concrete (concrete poured only once) which not only is the foundation of this new space but doubles as the floor as well.
+Your expansion will essentially be built on monolithic concrete (concrete poured only once), which has 2 roles — foundation of this new addition and floor of the space.
 Insulating this kind of floor is much easier than insulating a floor built on piles as the concrete slab retains heat during winter months.
 If you plan on going with this kind of addition, you’ll need to check if your property can withstand this kind of structure.

 Here’s the Gagnon family’s home addition.
 They decided to expand their bungalow to increase their living space.
 The family went for a 14′ x 18′ addition on a concrete slab.
 Given they were already renovating their bungalow, they took the opportunity to also change their home’s siding so the extension and the original parts of their home can match.